pmjsankar/flutter-food-ordering-app/README.md

-# livemenu
+# Food ordering app on Flutter

-A new Flutter application to show live menu of restaurants
+A new Flutter application to show the menu of restaurants.

 ## Getting Started